 Santa wonders why he hasn’t heard from Virginia, so he goes to check up on her.
 He surprises her during an authorized party when her parents are away.
 Complications ensue.
 Cast: Eight — 1 male, 6 female, 1 non-gender.

 A grandfather and grandmother dress up as a zombie and a vampire to try to connect their their teen-age granddaughter.
 Miscommunication ensues.
 Cast: Four – one senior male, one senior female, one adult female, one teen female.
 Running time: Fifteen minutes.

 * Staged reading, Princeton Theatre Group, Princeton, Illinois, July 2016.

-* Scheduled to be produced by Victorian Players, Youngstown, Ohio, December 2016.
+* Produced by Victorian Players, Youngstown, Ohio, December 2016.